formapro/pvm/README.md

 # Process virtual machine

-The library provides us with a frame to build a [workflow](https://en.wikipedia.org/wiki/Workflow), business processes such as [BPMN](http://www.bpmn.org/).
+The library provides us with a frame to build a [workflow](https://en.wikipedia.org/wiki/Workflow) or business processes such as [BPMN](http://www.bpmn.org/).
 It works like this: you build a process, create nodes and transitions, link them up.
 Than you can do:

 * Save process and execute later.